medialab/spsm-database-api/README.md

 1. A terminal running in the background, in which the remote PostgreSQL server's port is being rerouted to your computer's port 54321.
 2. A user profile on the server, which has been granted permissions to select from tables.

+Start downloading with `spsm download SUBCOMMAND`.
+After which, the terminal will prompt you to enter information necessary for all data downloads.

 ![download command](doc/img/download.gif)

 If you don't want to be prompted, you can enter the information directly as options after `spsm download`.